renovate-bot/cloudspannerecosystem-_-spanner-migration-example/README.md

 First set up a Spanner [instance](https://cloud.google.com/spanner/docs/create-query-database-console#create-instance) and [PostgreSQL database](https://cloud.google.com/spanner/docs/create-query-database-console#create-database) (don't forget to select the PostgreSQL database dialect).

-Next copy the `env.spanner.sample` into a `.env.spanner` file.
+Next copy the `env.sample` into a `.env` file.
 This will be used by `docker-compose`.
 In the copied file configure the following information:

 ```shell
 SPANNER_PROJECT=<gcp project-id>